Meet Our Staff

 Mr. Smith has been with Seton since 2008.
 He graduated from Christendom College in 2007 and obtained his M.A. in International Relations from the Institute of World Politics in Washington D.C.
 Chris is married with two children, and they live right outside of Front Royal.
 He can help you with any questions regarding course selection for your senior year, college entrance, high school transcripts, and independent study.

 Rhonda Way graduated from Boston University with a degree in Political Science.
 Rhonda had experience in administration before she came with Seton Home Study School in 2000 as a grader.
 Very quickly, Rhonda took over as the Administrator and Evaluator of all the Elementary Graders, and after a few years, became Head of the whole Grading Department.
 She answers questions dealing with grades and grading for the High School students, while her assistant, Bruce Hacker, answers questions regarding grades and grading for the Elementary level students.

 Head of Special Services

 Stephen received his Bachelor of Science Magna Cum Laude in Psychology and Religion from the University of Mary Washington in 2000, and his Master of Teaching in Special Education with an endorsement in Learning Disabilities from the University of Virginia in 2002.
 He spent two years teaching children with learning difficulties in the public school system and has experience administering and interpreting the Woodcock Johnson III Achievement Test and designing and implementing IEPs and Behavior Modification Plans.
 Stephen taught a First Communion Catechism class at St. Joseph’s in Richmond.
-He is married with six young children.
+He is married with seven young children.